 Infoblox BloxOne Threat Defense strengthens and optimizes your security posture from the foundation up, giving you the visibility, control and automation to secure the hybrid workplace.
 Operating at the DNS level, BloxOne Threat Defense uncovers threats that other solutions do not and stops attacks earlier in the threat lifecycle.
 Through pervasive automation and ecosystem integration, it drives efficiencies in SecOps, increases the effectiveness of the existing security stack, secures digital and work-from-anywhere efforts and lowers the total cost for cybersecurity.

-Cisco Umbrella is ranked 1st in Domain Name System (DNS) Security with 38 reviews while Infoblox BloxOne Threat Defense is ranked 3rd in Domain Name System (DNS) Security with 7 reviews.
-Cisco Umbrella is rated 8.6, while Infoblox BloxOne Threat Defense is rated 8.4.
+Cisco Umbrella is ranked 1st in Domain Name System (DNS) Security with 49 reviews while Infoblox BloxOne Threat Defense is ranked 6th in Domain Name System (DNS) Security with 4 reviews.
+Cisco Umbrella is rated 8.8, while Infoblox BloxOne Threat Defense is rated 7.2.
 The top reviewer of Cisco Umbrella writes "We can see all of our locations in one place and only have to make changes once for all our locations".
 On the other hand, the top reviewer of Infoblox BloxOne Threat Defense writes "Does a good job of identifying any threats in terms of data exfiltration".
-Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Palo Alto Networks DNS Security, Fortinet FortiGate SWG and iboss, whereas Infoblox BloxOne Threat Defense is most compared with Infoblox Advanced DNS Protection, Zscaler Internet Access, Palo Alto Networks DNS Security, EfficientIP DNS Firewall and F5 BIG-IP DNS.
+Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Palo Alto Networks DNS Security, Prisma Access by Palo Alto Networks and Fortinet FortiGate SWG, whereas Infoblox BloxOne Threat Defense is most compared with Infoblox Advanced DNS Protection, Palo Alto Networks DNS Security, Zscaler Internet Access, Trend Micro Web Security and EfficientIP DNS Firewall.
 See our Cisco Umbrella vs. Infoblox BloxOne Threat Defense report.

 See our list of best Domain Name System (DNS) Security vendors.